 Google Photos Assistant

-The Google Photos Assistant provides updates for what’s happening with your Google Photo library.
+The Google Photos Assistant provides updates on what’s happening with your Google Photo library.
 It sends alerts when new “creations” are available to view and act on, and provides information on the latest Google photo news.

 The above-mentioned “creations” are the automatically stylized photos, photo albums, collages, movies, and animations that the Google assistant automatically creates using your photos.
 You can choose if you want to save these automatic creations or if you want to discard them.